'Proud of myself' - Bouchard eases past Kudermetova in Prague

 It proved to be the decisive moment of the match as Bouchard started to look at ease on serve, delivering here first three aces of the match as she raced to a 5-2 advantage.

-Another ace followed as Bouchard sealed the match by holding to 15, firing a forehand winner into the open court as a fitting conclusion to a convincing performance.
+Another ace followed as Prague debutante Bouchard sealed the match by holding to 15, firing a forehand winner into the open court as a fitting conclusion to a convincing performance.